zuozhenggh/learning-library/data-management-library/database/Essbase21c/scenario/scenario.md

       ![](./images/imageSM_20.png "")

    d) Go to Essbase Web UI, navigate to the Scenarios tab.
-Select the scenario What-if and click the Actions icon.
+For What-if scenario, click on Actions icon.

       Note: Maria is looged in web UI.